Preply is a language-learning platform that connects students with live tutors.

 After onboarding, I’m led to a filtered list of tutors matching my selections: Chinese speakers from Taiwan, who speak English as a second language, and charge under $20/session.
 This matched my conceptual model: my inputs directly tailored the results, and this feedback bridged the gulf of evaluation by showing the system’s current state.

 A well-designed feature should provide feedforward, bridging the gulf of execution by signalling consequences before I click.
-For example, the button could say “Follow & Notify Tutor” instead of just showing a heart icon, or a confirmation pop-up could appear: “Liking this tutor will notify them.
+For example, the button could say “Follow & Notify Tutor” instead of just showing a heart icon, or a confirmation pop-up could appear as a request, rather than a demand: “Liking this tutor will notify them.
 Send like?”
-This would help prevent errors and cultural convention mismatches.
+This would help prevent errors and mismatches in cultural conventions.

 Booking Sessions